nduzett/city_council_diversity/README.md

 ### `config_template.py` / `config.py`

-**Purpose:** Single source of truth for all file paths, output filenames, and tunable parameters.
+**Purpose:** Single source for all file paths, output filenames, and tunable parameters.
 Every other script imports its constants from here, so changing a filename or parameter in one place propagates automatically to all scripts that use it.

 `config.py` is listed in `.gitignore` and is never committed.
-Each team member copies `config_template.py` to `config.py` and sets their own local paths.
+Each user copies `config_template.py` to `config.py` and sets their own local paths.

 **Dependencies:** `os` (stdlib only)